joshbegley/nyt-latest/README.md

 **Station Manager Faces Court but Greeks See a Scapegoat for Official Neglect**\
-`Rail workers say that a key signal light was always stuck on red, and that stations managers only warned one another of oncoming trains via walkie-talkie.`\
+`Rail workers say that a key signal light was always stuck on red, and that station managers only warned one another of oncoming trains via walkie-talkie.`\
 https://nytimes.com/2023/03/04/world/europe/greek-crash-station-manager-court.html?searchResultPosition=1

 **Provincial Governor Is Fatally Shot in the Philippines**\